-During the last five years working at Skateistan I was asked a couple times to write stories for external media, and even a column.
+During the last five years working at Skateistan I was asked a couple times to write stories for external media, and even a column for the Huffington Post.
 Unfortunately between living in somewhat of a warzone and overworking I didn’t manage to fit this in.
 An exception however is the article below, which I wrote for Canada’s primary skateboard magazine, SBC.

 In 2011/2012 I also managed production on a 320 page book, and I’d like to post some excerpts from that here at a later date.

 Female shredders on the front lines for hope in Afghanistan

 (Published July 2010)

 The first time I met 12-year-old Fazila was when we pulled into a gas station one evening in Kabul.
 She was there begging for money, as she does almost every day in some part of the city or other.
 I had arrived in Afghanistan a week earlier to volunteer and teach at an NGO called Skateistan, and the last I’d heard of this girl Fazila was that her father had forced her to stop skateboarding (again) because she was supposed to be out begging.